brico12/EOSC454_term_project/README.md

 #  Straight-Ray Tomography with Layered Earth and Dipping Layers Models
 _An Zhou_
 ### Project Description
-In this project, I built two Straight-Ray Tomography with Layered Earth and Dipping Layers Models respectively using sythesis datasets.
+In this project, I built two Straight-Ray Tomography with Layered Earth and Dipping Layers Models respectively using synthesis datasets.

 ### Instructions